fireblocks/java-sdk/docs/PolicyEditorBetaApi.md

 | **0** | Error Response |  * X-Request-ID -  <br>  |

-## getDraft
+## getDraftLegacy

-> CompletableFuture<ApiResponse<DraftReviewAndValidationResponse>> getDraft getDraft()
+> CompletableFuture<ApiResponse<LegacyDraftReviewAndValidationResponse>> getDraftLegacy getDraftLegacy()

 Get the active draft

-Returns the active draft and its validation. &lt;/br&gt; **Note:** These endpoints are currently in beta and might be subject to changes.
-If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.
+Legacy Endpoint – Returns the active draft and its validation. &lt;/br&gt; **Note:**  - This endpoint will remain available for the foreseeable future and is not deprecated.&lt;/br&gt; - The &#x60;getDraft&#x60; endpoint under policy/paths provides policy type-specific operations and improved functionality.&lt;/br&gt; - These endpoints are currently in beta and might be subject to changes.&lt;/br&gt; If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.

 ### Example